 - A. Prepare blue green algae PE rhodamine solution from stock solution. - a.
 Retrieve stock solution from the refrigerator.
-We will use the chlorophyll standard stock solution. - b.
+We will use chlorophyll standard stock solution.

+- b.
 Warm to room temperature - c.
 Rinse a clean 1000-mL volumetric flask 3 times with DI water - d.
-Fill flask half way with DI water. - e.
+Fill flask halfway with DI water. - e.
 Pipette exactly 0.2mL of stock solution into the flask. - f.
 Fill the flask to the line with DI water, cap tightly and invert flask several times to homogenize. - g.
 Return stock solution to the refrigerator. - h.
 Fill the EXO calibration cup to the top of the green tape with the blue green algae solution.
 Store in a dark box. - B. Rinse the probes and black probe guard with DI water.
-Remove probe guard and dry it with a lab towel.
-Dry the sonde probes with kim wipes.
+Dry off the probes and black probe guard with a lint-free towel.
 Place the probe guard back onto the sonde. - C. Place the sonde in the blue green algae calibration cup. - D. In the calibration section of KOR, under the "Select Parameter to Calibrate" heading click the small arrow to the left of the TAL-PE box.
 Another box will appear below the TAL-PE box.
 Click on the <calibrate> button in the Phycoerythrin (ug/L) line. - E. Allow the temperature to stabilize.
 Once it is stable use the EXO Rhodamine WT calibration chart to determine the standard value.
-The chart can be found in the front of the calibration log book or on the wall in the lab.
-Enter the chart value in the "Standard Value" box. - F. Once "Data Stablitiy" reads "Stable" click the <Apply> button at the bottom of the screen.
+The chart can be found in the front of the calibration logbook, on the wall in the lab, or in the YSI EXO manual.
+Enter the chart value in the "Standard Value" box. - F. Once "Data Stability" reads "Stable" click the <Apply> button at the bottom of the screen.
 Click the <Add Another Cal Point> button. - G. Remove the sonde from the blue green algae calibration cup.
 Rinse the probes and black probe guard with DI water.
 Place the sonde in a calibration cup with clean DI water. - H. Change the "Standard Value" to 0 - I. Once "Data Stability" reads "Stable" click the <Apply> button at the bottom of the screen.
 Click the <Complete Calibration> button on the bottom right of the screen. - J. Record the blue green algae zero calibration information on the BGA zero line of the calibration log sheet.
 Record the rhodamine temperature in the temperature line, and the blue green algae standard value in the Rhodo WT equivalent line of the calibration log sheet.
 Record the blue green algae standard calibration information on the Meter reads line of the calibration log sheet. - K. Click the <Exit> button on the bottom right of the screen.